rohshall/pypodcastr/README.md

 Podcast client in Python 3

-You need to install the following packages:
+You need to install feedparser (http://packages.python.org/feedparser/).

-* feedparser

 I recommend pip to install it.